Teriks/pake/README.md

   -n, --dry-run         Use to preform a dry run, lists all targets that will
                         be executed in the next actual invocation.
   -t, --targets         List all target names.
+  -ti, --targets-info   List all targets which have info strings provided,
+                        with their info string.
   -D DEFINE, --define DEFINE
                         Add defined value.
   -C DIRECTORY, --directory DIRECTORY
                         Change directory before executing.

 ```